JohnKatsa/trigger_alert/README.md

-Trigger Alert is an application that watches user-interesting links and informs him in any content change.
+Trigger Alert is an application that watches user-interesting links and informs for changes in the content in an efficient way.